Adityashar/Project1-ChatBot/Demo.md

 ##### 3. Dynamic Updation - First upload new data, model trains, query over new data
 ```
-For the id 370220, whats the tran type?
+For the id CBOW, whats the tran type?

-whats the corresponding company?
+whats the ipo year ?

+And the establishment associated?
 ```